WellthCare

 • Out-of-pocket savings: By using WellthCare first, you file fewer claims, drain less from your FSA/HSA, and reduce your overall healthcare spend.

-Why this matters for pre-Medicare retirees: The flywheel effect-free care → less out-of-pocket → earned Store dollars → growing pension-directly addresses the two biggest concerns in this life stage: healthcare cost and retirement wealth.
-And because WellthCare is a zero-risk add-on to any existing plan, it’s one of the few systems designed to compound value precisely when you need it most.
+Why this matters for pre-Medicare retirees: The cycle—free care → less out-of-pocket → earned Store dollars → growing pension—directly tackles the two biggest worries in this life stage: healthcare cost and retirement wealth.
+And because WellthCare is a no-risk add-on to any existing plan, it's one of the few systems designed to build value precisely when you need it most.

 Key Considerations Before Choosing